Simple Codes and Sparse Recovery with Fast Decoding: Code Construction and Decoding

-and thus $L\geq L_s\geq (1-2\epsilon)|\supp(e)|$. \end{proof}
+and thus $|\Gamma_s(\supp(e))|\geq \|W_s\cdot x\|_0\geq (1-2\epsilon)|\supp(e)|$. \end{proof}

-We now show that, provided a set $\cX$ has good expansion properties in $G_s$, then procedure \texttt{Approximate} returns a good approximation of $\cX$. \begin{lem} Fix a constant $\nu\in(0,1)$ and a vector $x\in\{0,1\}^N$, and denote the support of $x$ by $\cX$.
+We now show that, provided a set $\cX\subseteq \cL=[N]$ has good expansion properties in $G_s$, then procedure \textsc{Approximate} in Algorithm~\ref{alg:detdecoder} returns a good approximation of $\cX$. \begin{lem} Fix a vector $x\in\{0,1\}^N$ and denote its support by $\cX$.
 Suppose that